sridevirella/crowdcomputing-masters-main-project/README.md

 * Login into the dashboard with credentials User Name: guest and Password: guest.

-* Click on “define a task” tab and enter task short name, description, due date, size, author, rewards, and upload a file (the actual computational task) from /TestFiles/ either .apk or .jar or .txt.
+* Click on `define a task` tab and enter task short name, description, due date, size, author, rewards, and upload a file (the actual computational task) from /TestFiles/ either .apk or .jar or .txt.

-* Under “Received Tasks” tab you will be receiving details about the task.
+* Under `Received Tasks` tab you will be receiving details about the task.
 For the received task, click accept button if you are willing to run the task on your device.

-* After the task due date expiry, you will be receiving the executable file under the “Received Tasks”.
+* After the task due date expiry, you will be receiving the executable file under the `Received Tasks`.
 Click on the executable file to run the task on your device.

-* Now, at the dashboard side, under the tab “Result” you can see the computed or accumulated results sent by the middleware broker.
+* Now, at the dashboard side, under the tab `Result` you can see the computed or accumulated results sent by the middleware broker.